dough10/PolySonic/README.md

 - upload / export config files

 in work:

+- finish request methods swap function for when app queryMethod is changed

 - when changing artist header and BG image should reset as soon as change happens